seanbot2000/quickstart-spring-data-jdbc-sql-server/README.md

 Once this file is created:

+- Use `apt install jq` to add jq support for retrieving response from az commands
 - Use `source env.sh` to set up those environment variables
 - Use `./create-spring-data-jdbc-sql-server.sh` to create your infrastructure
 - Use `./destroy-spring-data-jdbc-sql-server.sh` to delete your infrastructure